 The majority of the work of most ARTs is typically focused on building and extending software assets that are past the point of feasibility analysis.
 They generally do this by developing new Features for the solution.
-Since features “increase the functionality of existing software,” the Stories associated with those features constitute much of the work of the ART personnel.
+Since features increase the functionality of existing software, the Stories associated with those features constitute much of the work of the ART personnel.
 Therefore, this labor may be subject to potential capitalization.

 The ARTs also help establish the business and technical feasibility of the various portfolio initiatives (Epics) that work their way through the Portfolio Kanban.
-This work is somewhat analogous to the early stages of waterfall development, and is typically expensed up until the “go” recommendation, when new feature development would begin.
+This work is somewhat analogous to the early stages of waterfall development and is typically expensed up until the ‘go’ recommendation, when new feature development would begin.

 Categorization of Features for OpEx and CapEx

-Creating new Features for the solution is part of implementing new projects and enhancing existing products.
+Creating new features for the solution is part of implementing new projects and enhancing existing products.
 By their very definition, features enhance functionality.

 This work can be easily identified and tracked for potential CapEx treatment.
 To do so, accounting fiduciaries work with Product Management to identify these features in the Program Backlog.
 Those selected are ‘typed’ for potential CapEx treatment; that creates the basic tracking mechanism.
 Thereafter, teams associate new stories with those features and perform the essential work of realizing the behavior of the features by implementing stories in the new code base.

-Applying Stories to CapEx and OpEx treatment
+Applying Stories to CapEx and OpEx Treatment

 Most stories contribute directly to new functionality of the feature; the effort for those stories may be subject to CapEx treatment.
 Others—such as Enabler stories for infrastructure, exploration, defects, refactors, and any other work—may not be.
-Agile Lifecycle Management (ALM) tooling can support the definition, capture, and work associated with implementing stories.
-By associating stories with features when applicable in the tooling (typically called “parenting”), the work related to feature development can be identified for potential CapEx treatment.
+Agile Life-cycle Management (ALM) tooling can support the definition, capture, and work associated with implementing stories.
+By associating stories with features when applicable in the tooling (typically called ‘parenting’), the work related to feature development can be identified for potential CapEx treatment.
 Various query functions in the ALM tool can help automate the needed summary calculations.
 Table 2 indicates three of the possible mechanisms for calculating the percentage of work that may be a candidate for CapEx treatment.

-I. By Story Hours
+By Story Hours

-The most granular means for capturing labor effort is have to team members record their hours against each story.
+The most granular means for capturing labor effort is to have team members record their hours against each story.
 Although there’s some overhead, many teams do this anyway because of traditional time-tracking requirements for job costing, billing, estimating, and other needs.
 However, this should not be the default mode for CapEx, as it incurs overhead and thus reduces value delivery velocity.
-The rest of the calculation is straightforward: The CapEx potential percentage is simply the percentage of hours recorded for CapEx features, divided by the total of all hours invested in any period.
+The rest of the calculation is straightforward: the CapEx potential percentage is simply the percentage of hours recorded for CapEx features, divided by the total of all hours invested in any period.
 After converting hours worked to cost, the enterprise can quickly assess the total cost that may be subject to CapEx treatment.

-II.
 By Story Points

 Note: In order to compensate for the relative nature of story points, which can vary from team to team, SAFe suggests a means for normalizing story point estimating across teams as part of the common economic underpinning for an ART.

-III.
 By Story Count

 The methods above provide a fairly granular means of encoding work to the efforts that might be capitalized.
-But then there’s the labor of entering and capturing the data; and that extra work does not, by itself, deliver end user value.
+But then there’s the labor of entering and capturing the data, and that extra work does not, by itself, deliver end user value.
 Given the scope of the typical ART in the enterprise, there may be an easier way.

 What Specific Labor Efforts May Be Subject to CapEx Treatment?